 I was super excited when I received my assignment this month.
 I have been secretly stalking Nutmeg Nanny for months.
 She has a great site, with all sorts of amazing recipes.
 The girl can mix a cocktail like no other as well.
 Brandy lives in New York where she really is a nanny, and she recently got engaged.
 If you haven’t met Brandy before, go check out her site, lots of yummy stuff!

 So if you don’t have them, just leave them out.
 Or you could use poppy seeds instead.
 The glaze on top is light and has great lemon flavor to go with the muffins.
 You could omit the glaze if you are trying to be a little healthier, but it is just so good!

 My 7 year old was a little hesitant at first because of the chia seeds all throughout, but he liked them.
 He isn’t big on lemon anything, so they weren’t his favorite.
 Which just means more for me!
 They are just so moist and light, it is hard to stay away from them!
 Lemon Chia Seed Muffins are also great with a cup of tea for an afternoon snack!

-- 2 cups flour
+- 2 cups all-purpose flour

-- 3 Tbls chia seeds
+- 3 Tbsp chia seeds

 - 1 tsp baking powder

-- ¼ tsp baking soda
+- 1/4 tsp baking soda

 - 1/2 tsp salt

-- 8 Tbls butter, softened
+- 1/2 cup butter, softened

-- 1 cup sugar
+- 1 cup granulated sugar

-- 2 eggs
+- 2 whole large eggs

 - 1 lemon, zested